 Bake for twelve minutes, rotate the pan, and bake another eight minutes.

 Remove from the oven and let cool in the pan for thirty minutes.

 Makes 12 muffins.

-Don’t forget to pin these “kitchen sink” toddler muffins!
+Don’t forget to pin these “kitchen sink” healthy toddler muffins!

 Three Bite Toddler Muffins

 These three-bite, vegan, toddler muffins have just about everything but the kitchen sink in them!
-They’re full of healthy, nourishing ingredients to keep your toddlers fueled and full.
+Likewise, they’re full of healthy, nourishing ingredients to keep your toddlers fueled and full.